 - Less of an overall ‘need’ to track calories as closely

-So the whole purpose of this blog was to show you that there IS another way to shifting the body fat and toning/leaning up 🙂
+So the whole purpose of this article was to show you that there IS another way of shifting the body fat and toning/leaning up 🙂

-But like anything, especially in this Fitness Realm where we are filled with more sh*t than we can handle you need to look at this with an Open Mind and remember the context of it all,
+But like anything, especially in this Fitness World where you’re filled with more sh*t than you can handle, you need to look at this with an Open Mind and remember the context of it all,

 You CAN incorporate the foods you love to drop Body fat provided you stay within your Caloric intake like I went through in PART 3 OF THIS SERIES, but again, don’t think it’s just as easy as that because two main factors are in play here: